isc30/blog.codeisc.com/_posts/xlnt-wasm/00-00-00-xlnt-wasm-intro.md

 <!-- more -->

+> All the sources from this blog post can be found here: https://github.com/isc30/xlnt-wasm {: .note }

 # Storytime

 The other day at work, one of the clients wanted a *simple* functionality: possibility to export pivot tables to excel.
 This is easy *- I thought -* the pivot tables were made using the [PivotTable](https://react-pivottable.js.org/) library which may have this functionality out of the box.